 Above it is described the structure of a European proposal.
 Other funding agencies, national or international, use other structures, which can be much simpler.
-In any case, there are general common elements in all proposals, and once you are familiar with one type of funding proposal, it is easier to identify the similarities and particularities in other types of proposals.
+In any case, there are common elements in all proposals, and once one is familiar with one type of funding proposal, it is easier to identify the similarities and particularities in other types of proposals.
+There are parts that generally appear in any type of proposal.
+A typical proposal structure can be: